richarnj14/GettingCleaningData_CourseProject/README.md

 * Create a tidy dataset with the average of each variable for each activity and each subject
 * Write the tidy dataset to tidy_set.txt

-The end result is shown in the file tidy_set.txt and explained by code_book.md.
+Variables used in run_analysis.R are explained by code_book.md.
+The end result is shown in the file tidy_set.txt.